launchdarkly/js-core/packages/sdk/ai/README.md

-# LaunchDarkly Server-Side SDK for Node.js - AI integration
+# LaunchDarkly AI SDK for Node.js

-This package provides AI and LLM integration for the LaunchDarkly Server-Side SDK for Node.js.
+This package provides the LaunchDarkly AI SDK for Node.js.

 ## Installation